American Flyer was a popular brand of toy train and model railroad in

 During the war years, the A.C.
 Gilbert Company converted completely to war production.
 Hundreds of thousands

-of flares were produced.
+of parachute flares were produced.
 Drawing on their experience with magic tricks, booby traps that caught the

-enemy off guard and triggering mechanisms were produced.
+enemy off guard and triggering mechanisms were also produced.
 The motors that controlled the trim tabs on

 the first American fighter planes came from the genius of the A.C.
 Gilbert Company.
 Designed in a record 72

 hours from inception, these tiny motors were produced in thousands and became the prototype for the motor